 - Also, the water filtration system needs to be strong enough to deal with the tank water.
-It is pretty important because turtles are insanely dirty and create massive wastage.
-Hence, the filtration system capacity needs to be 2X than the actual water holding capacity of the turtle tank.
+It is pretty important because turtles are insanely dirty and create massive waste.
+Hence, the filtration system capacity needs to be 2X than the actual water-holding capacity of the turtle tank.
 For instance, the filtration system capacity must be 80L if you have a 40L tank for the turtle.

 When the filter works properly, the tank water flows too.
 Thus, moving water will stop algae development and keep the environment clean.

 Here we end our discussion on how to clean algae off turtle shells.
 The cleaning process is pretty easy and won’t take more than a few minutes.
 However, it is recommended that you clean and maintain the tank water to get rid of the algae forever.

 This way, you can easily prevent algae and other harmful bacteria and virus build-up in the turtle tank.
 It will give your favorite turtle a long, happy, and healthy life.

 Hi, This is John B. Nelson and the author of this website.
 As a cute pet, I love the turtle very much.
 Based on my experience with the turtle, I am sharing my opinion about the turtle care and habitat tips on this blog.
 I think these tips will be helpful to those peoples who have eager to turtle and want to start a journey with the turtle.
 Find me on Twitter.
 Happy reading!